 The trademark of the Ph.D. in Accounting program at Oklahoma State University is the development of outstanding academic scholars through both personal and academic growth.
-We seek students with great research potential and strong interpersonal skills.
-The average GMAT scores of incoming doctoral students have exceeded 700 the past two years.
+We seek students with great research potential, as evidenced by a desire and ability to contribute to the body of accounting literature.
 Our students also possess excellent interpersonal skills necessary to become top teachers and research colleagues.
-Many students, while not required, also have public and/or industry accounting experience and a CPA license.
+Many of our students, while not required, also have public and/or industry accounting experience and a professional license, such as the CPA.

-The program is small enough for doctoral candidates to work closely with faculty in a mentoring relationship.
-Yet, the accounting faculty is the third largest in the Big 12 conference allowing students greater flexibility in the choice in areas of specialization and research methodologies employed.
-Doctoral candidates and faculty are actively involved in joint research directed at publication in the top accounting research journals.
+The program is small enough for doctoral students to work closely with faculty in a mentoring relationship.
+The program also encourages doctoral students and faculty to actively work together on research projects that are directed at publication in the top accounting research journals.

 - Research in their chosen area(s) of specialization